 New-AzureRouteTable -Name 'DirectInternetRouteTable' -Location uswest

-You will need to add one or more routes to the route table in order to enable outbound Internet access.
+Add routes to the route table to enable outbound internet access.

-The recommended approach for configuring outbound access to the Internet is to define a route for 0.0.0.0/0 as shown below.
+Configure outbound access to the internet.
+Define a route for 0.0.0.0/0 as shown in this snippet:

 Get-AzureRouteTable -Name 'DirectInternetRouteTable' | Set-AzureRoute -RouteName 'Direct Internet Range 0' -AddressPrefix 0.0.0.0/0 -NextHopType Internet

-Remember that 0.0.0.0/0 is a broad address range, and as such will be overridden by more specific address ranges advertised by the ExpressRoute.
-To re-iterate the earlier recommendation, a UDR with a 0.0.0.0/0 route should be used in conjunction with an ExressRoute configuration that only advertises 0.0.0.0/0 as well.
+0.0.0.0/0 is a broad address range.
+The range is overridden by address ranges advertised by ExpressRoute that are more specific.
+A UDR with a 0.0.0.0/0 route should be used in conjunction with an ExpressRoute configuration that advertises 0.0.0.0/0 only.

-As an alternative, you can download a comprehensive and updated list of CIDR ranges in use by Azure.
-The Xml file containing all of the Azure IP address ranges is available from the Microsoft Download Center.
+As an alternative, download a current, comprehensive list of CIDR ranges in use by Azure.
+The XML file for all Azure IP address ranges is available from the Microsoft Download Center.

-Note though that these ranges change over time, thus necessitating periodic manual updates to the user defined routes to keep in sync.
-Also, since there is a default upper limit of 100 routes in a single UDR, you will need to "summarize" the Azure IP address ranges to fit within the 100 route limit, keeping in mind that UDR defined routes need to be more specific than the routes advertised by your ExpressRoute.
+A single UDR has a default upper limit of 100 routes.
+You need to "summarize" the Azure IP address ranges to fit within the 100-route limit.
+UDR-defined routes need to be more specific than routes that are advertised by your ExpressRoute connection.

-Step 3: Associate the route table to the subnet containing the App Service Environment
+Step 3: Associate the table to the subnet

-The last configuration step is to associate the route table to the subnet where the App Service Environment will be deployed.
-The following command associates the "DirectInternetRouteTable" to the "ASESubnet" that will eventually contain an App Service Environment.
+Associate the route table to the subnet where you intend to deploy App Service Environment.
+This command associates the DirectInternetRouteTable table to the ASESubnet subnet that will contain App Service Environment.

 Set-AzureSubnetRouteTable -VirtualNetworkName 'YourVirtualNetworkNameHere' -SubnetName 'ASESubnet' -RouteTableName 'DirectInternetRouteTable'

-Once the route table is bound to the subnet, it is recommended to first test and confirm the intended effect.
-For example, deploy a virtual machine into the subnet and confirm that:
+After the route table is bound to the subnet, test and confirm the route.

-- Outbound traffic to both Azure and non-Azure endpoints mentioned earlier in this article is not flowing down the ExpressRoute circuit.
-It is very important to verify this behavior, since if outbound traffic from the subnet is still being forced tunneled on-premises, App Service Environment creation will always fail.
+- Outbound traffic to the Azure and non-Azure endpoints described in this article does not flow down the ExpressRoute circuit.
+If outbound traffic from the subnet is force tunneled on-premises, App Service Environment creation always fails.

-- DNS lookups for the endpoints mentioned earlier are all resolving properly.
+- DNS lookups for the endpoints described in this article all resolve properly.

-Once the above steps are confirmed, you will need to delete the virtual machine because the subnet needs to be "empty" at the time the App Service Environment is created.
+After you complete the configuration steps and confirm the route, delete the virtual machine.
+The subnet needs to be "empty" when App Service Environment is created.

-To get started with App Service Environments, see Introduction to App Service Environment
+To get started with App Service Environment for PowerApps, see Introduction to App Service Environment.